ibexa/documentation-developer/docs/guide/cache/fastly.md

 ## Enabling basic-auth on Fastly.

-To enable basic-auth, use https://developer.fastly.com/solutions/examples/http-basic-auth as an example.
+To enable basic-auth, use [Fastly documentation](https://developer.fastly.com/solutions/examples/http-basic-auth) as an example.

 Follow the steps below.

-Usernames and password can be stored inside vcl, but we'll instead store them in a [dictionary](https://docs.fastly.com/en/guides/working-with-dictionaries-using-the-web-interface#working-with-dictionaries-using-vcl-snippets)
+Usernames and passwords can be stored inside the VCL file, but in this case credentials are stored in a [dictionary](https://docs.fastly.com/en/guides/working-with-dictionaries-using-the-web-interface#working-with-dictionaries-using-vcl-snippets).

 !!! note
     In order to make this example work, you must run Ibexa DXP 3.3.16 or later, or 4.5.